Clean water thanks to the sun

 In fact, for certain applications—such as recharging a groundwater aquifer with treated wastewater to serve as a source for drinking water production—the water must be free of micropollutants.

-In the Aquireuse project, effluent from a wastewater treatment plant is used to feed a pilot solar photocatalysis system, where an initial stage of total or partial degradation of micropollutants takes place.
+In the Aquireuse project, effluent from a wastewater treatment plant is used to feed a pilot-scale solar photocatalysis system, where an initial stage of total or partial degradation of micropollutants takes place.
 The treated effluent is then sent for infiltration into sediments, where the organic matter in the soil helps refine the treatment by continuing to degrade the micropollutants and byproducts resulting from solar photocatalysis.

 The initial results are very promising: a large proportion of the micropollutants are completely degraded after passing through the treatment process.
 These results are currently being published.